Colors of noise: Lag(1) autocorrelation method (non-overlapped)

-where $N$ is the number of data points in the time series, $z_t$ are the phase or frequency values, and $\bar z$ is the average value of the time series.
-If used for clock stability analysis, the $z_t$ values are the non-overlapped (or binned) averages of the original frequency or phase array for some averaging time and factor.
-Now discrete-time fractionally integrated noises have power spectral densities of the form $(2\sin(\pi f))^{-2\delta}$ which are stationary for $\delta < .25$.
-The value of $\delta$ is calculated using $R_1$:
+where N is the number of data points in the time series, z_{t} are the phase or frequency values, and '̅'̅z̅'̅'̅ is the average value of the time series.
+If used for clock stability analysis, the z_{t} values are the non-overlapping (or binned) averages of the original frequency or phase array for some averaging time and factor.
+Discrete-time fractionally integrated noises have power spectral densities of the form (2 sin)^{−2δ}, which are stationary for δ < 0.25.
+The value of δ is calculated using R_{1}: